galgeek/sybil/README.md

 This repo contains the code for the first site I developed on my own, about 2004, using custom file-based, not database-backed, PHP scripts.
-The most noteworthy of these is gallery.php, which provides all the site's gallery pages, including the main gallery, each series' gallery, and each individual image's page.
+The most noteworthy of these is gallery.php, which provides the site's gallery pages, including the main gallery, each series' gallery, and each individual image's page.